What Are The Page Rates for Comic Books and Graphic Novels?

-Everyone deserves to make at least minimum wage for their services; writer, artist, colorist, letterer and any other job in America.
-Not only deserves, it's the law.
-Regardless of skill level.
+Everyone deserves to make at least minimum wage for their services; writer, artist, colorist, letterer, and any other job in America.
+Not only deserves, but it's also the law, regardless of skill level.

 Here's an article from Money.com on salaries and income titled How Much You Can Earn in the Comic Book Industry — From Artist to CEO

 read next - What Are Comics Better at Than Movies?

 previous - Jeff Koons and Copying

 Follow and subscribe to me.
 If you have found this helpful, please let me know and share it with other creators.
 Are the explanations clear and complete?
 Feel free to ask me questions.

 Please support me making video tutorials on Patreon

 Copyright 2017 H. Simpson

 If you are interested in further expanding your knowledge, then I recommend these books.

 When you purchase a book by clicking the link below, I get a piece of the action and helps me to continue doing this blog.
 Support an artist today.